Expert Ratings for Equity Residential

 |1

-10 analysts offering 12-month price targets in the last 3 months for Equity Residential evaluate the company at an average price target of $76.4 with a high of $89.00 and a low of $58.00.
+In the last 3 months, 11 analysts have offered 12-month price targets for Equity Residential.
+The company has an average price target of $77.0 with a high of $89.00 and a low of $58.00.

-This current average has increased by 10.53% from the previous average price target of $69.12.
+This current average represents a 11.4% increase from the previous average price target of $69.12.

 How Are Analyst Ratings Determined?